If you’re looking to grow your agency’s revenue, search engine optimization (SEO) is your friend.

 SEO is different.
 The goal is still to get consumers to click on your search result and bring you revenue.
 But you don’t have to pay for that click.
 And you don’t have to spend as much effort maintaining your campaign.

 Getting your website to rank for relevant keywords can be difficult.
-But once you do, your website should maintain those rankings for a long time.
+But once you get to that point, your site should maintain those rankings for a long time.
 It will bring in more and more website traffic, and likely more and more revenue.
 Plus, it can boost other revenue streams, such as referrals or email marketing.

 This means SEO has a backloaded ROI.
 It might be slim pickings early on, as your agency works to build relevance online.
-But once your site starts ranking, you can expect accelerating returns.
+But once your site starts ranking for important terms consistently, you can expect accelerating returns.

 So, What Can I Do?